Atemo-C/oryx-with-custom-qmk/README.md

    - Edit `config.h`, `keymap.c` and `rules.mk` according to the [QMK documentation](https://github.com/qmk/qmk_firmware/tree/master/docs/features).
    - Commit and push to the **main** branch.
 5. You can continue editing your layout through Oryx:
    - Make your changes in Oryx.
    - Optionally, add a description of your changes in the **Some notes about what you changed** field; if provided, this will be used as commit message.
    - Confirm changes by clicking the **Compile this layout** button.
 6. To build the firmware (including both Oryx and code modifications), rerun the GitHub Action.
 The firmware will be available for download in the action’s artifacts.
 7. Flash your downloaded firmware using [Keymapp](https://www.zsa.io/flash#flash-keymap).
 8. Enjoy!

+## Oryx Chrome extension

+To make building even easier, [@nivekmai](https://github.com/nivekmai) created an [Oryx Chrome extension](https://chromewebstore.google.com/detail/oryx-extension/bocjciklgnhkejkdfilcikhjfbmbcjal) to be able to trigger the GitHub Actions from inside Oryx itself.